 But that’s no bad thing!
 Outside of Istanbul, our favourite karışık döner kebab is created by the wonderful Yengen in Fethiye.
 These guys genuinely deserve the title Usta (master) but they never use it.
 They’ve got nothing to prove.
 They’ve just been quietly going about their business for years and never fail to disappoint their loyal customers.
 And then we bit into these döner kebabs, hailing from Izmir.

 Generously filled with, not slithers, but thin slices of lamb and chicken.
 Lamb and chicken that was charred on the outside yet juicy and succulent in the middle and coated in the spicy sauce.
 Mexican or Italian, who cares?
 Fresh, crunchy salad – not too much, just enough – and a slice of tomato (one slice of huge Turkish tomato is enough) complemented the meaty filling perfectly.

 Did I really mean that or were we just caught up in the moment?
-We went to Yengen a couple of weeks back, ordered a karışık döner kebab, bit into it and those all important words escaped my lips: “I take it back.
+We went to Yengen a couple of weeks back and ordered a karışık döner kebab.
+I bit into it and those all important words escaped my lips.
+“I take it back.
 This is the best döner kebab.”

 Who knows which is the best döner kebab?

 What it all boils down to is that, when you sink your teeth into a quality one, you float into street food bliss and fall in love all over again with the Turkish favourite, döner kebab…